 Note: My choice of designs do not reflect my political opinions.

 First off, this design is simple enough to be remembered by a child, yet distinctive enough to be identified at a distance.

 This design focuses on what the two sides of Ireland have in common.
 It features the shamrock, a centuries-old symbol of Ireland that is associated with Saint Patrick, the Christian Trinity and nature.
 It is well-known across the whole island and overseas, yet it is neutral and not associated with either side in particular.

 The shamrock in this flag is stylised so as to be simple, striking and iconic.
 It is comprised of hearts joined together, representing the aspiration for an Ireland defined by love, positivity, respect and unity, rather than the conflict of the past.
-The three leaves represent the Catholics in the south, the Protestants in the north, and the Irish diaspora overseas.
+The three leaves represent the Catholics in the south, the Protestants in the north, and the Irish diaspora overseas (in no particular order).
 They are facing apart yet joined at the centre, representing how the Irish come from different backgrounds but come together in peace.